Salesforce Tower Chicago: Execution Against All Odds

 Opportunities of Scale

-The mechanical system is comprised of a chiller plant on the bottom floor which pushes cold water to ‘nests of infrastructure’ on different levels of the building.
-A space of this size and scale required more infrastructure than would fit in a mechanical room.
-“Outrigger floors” that were originally designed by the structural engineer to hold cross-bracing and beams were not ideal for tenant use.
-So, they large air handling units and other vital infrastructure components were custom fit around the structural components.
+The mechanical system is comprised of a chiller plant on the bottom floor, which pushes cold water to ‘nests of infrastructure’ on different levels of the building.
+A space of this size and scale required more infrastructure than would fit in a standard mechanical room.
+“Outrigger floors” that were designed by the structural engineer to hold cross-bracing and beams were not ideal for tenant use.
+As a result, large air handling units and other vital infrastructure components were custom-fit around the structural components.

 Dan Karnes is an Alvine Engineering mechanical engineer who led the mechanical design team, with oversight from Principle-in-Charge Steph Guy, on the Salesforce Tower Chicago project.
 He continued to state that some of the mechanical components and ducting were so large it had to incorporate portions of the structural beams inside of the ductwork as a solution for space constraints.

-A vital piece necessary for meeting energy code requirements was thanks, in large part, to the centralized mechanical infrastructure which allowed for exhaust heat recovery from the restrooms on every level to be circumvented back to the central cooling plant.
-According to Dan, this strategy was advantageous in earning seven LEED energy credits and Gold Certification.
+A vital piece necessary for meeting energy code requirements was thanks, in large part, to the centralized mechanical infrastructure, which allowed for exhaust heat recovery from the restrooms on every level to be concentrated back to the centralized mechanical rooms.
+According to Dan, this strategy was advantageous in earning seven LEED energy credits with the intent to earn LEED Silver certification.

-Another interesting design portion, prompted by the sheer scale of the plumbing system, was an intuitive reclaimed condensate mechanism.
-The design collects condensation, normally wasted, from the building’s hydronic piping and redistributes the water to a tank that cleans and feeds the plaza irrigation systems.
+Another project investment, prompted by the sheer scale of the plumbing system, was a reclaimed condensate mechanism to provide the building with additional water-saving capabilities.
+The design collects condensation, normally wasted, from the building’s hydronic system and redistributes the water to a tank that cleans and feeds the plaza irrigation systems.
 It is projected that the system will reclaim tens of millions of gallons of water throughout the building’s lifetime.

 Utility Stacking

-In addition to changes, addendums, and other design decisions being made in light of COVID-19, some of the most stringent design standards in the country were implemented within the Salesforce Tower Chicago project.
-Hines’ energy model and carbon emission requirements went well above and beyond the Chicago standard for efficiency and power consumption.
-Salesforce, the San Francisco-based anchor tenant for the project, brought ambitious energy goals to the table that were at the forefront of California’s innovative approach to energy conservation.
-Thanks to Alvine Engineering’s extensive relationship with Hines and a well-experienced portfolio in energy-efficient construction, the baseline electrical design met the demanding energy requirements of both entities with relative ease.
+In addition to changes and other shifts in design being coordinated in light of COVID-19, some of the most stringent design parameters in the country were implemented within the Salesforce Tower Chicago project.
+Hines’ energy and carbon emission goals went well above and beyond the Chicago municipal base requirements for efficiency and power consumption.
+Salesforce, the San Francisco-based anchor tenant for the project, brought ambitious energy goals inspired by their history with California’s innovative approach to energy conservation.
+Thanks to Alvine Engineering’s extensive relationship with Hines and a well-experienced portfolio in energy-efficient construction, including California-based projects, the electrical design met the demanding energy requirements of both entities with relative ease.

 “We have a team that’s very comfortable pursuing those goals,” Kyle Weber, P.E., stated concerning the project’s energy code requirements.
-“We’re so entrenched in meeting those energy objectives that it wasn’t difficult for our team to provide a highly efficient design that met those standards.”
+“We’re so entrenched in meeting those energy objectives that we were able to work through all of the obstacles to provide a highly efficient design that met those standards.”

 Kyle Weber is an Alvine Engineering project manager who was a lead electrical engineer on Salesforce Tower Chicago.
-While the tower is only the 17th tallest building in Chicago, it cracks the list of top 100 tallest buildings in the United States by a wide margin (71st).
+The tower is the 17th tallest building in Chicago and cracks the list of the top 100 tallest buildings in the United States by a wide margin (71st).
 A building of this stature can offer unique design challenges for electrical engineers as pathways and services become more convoluted to coordinate in correlation to the height of the building.
-The design team devised a unique and innovative solution, coined “utility stacking,” to avoid complicated service routing for the electrical team.
+Under the guidance and expertise of Brandon Rich, P.E., LEED AP BD+C, WELL AP, the design team devised a solution that involved dedicating space for a utility provider in a stacked room rather than having the utility live in a central point.

-“We dedicated a portion of each level as space for the electrical utilities, and that stacks throughout the building,” Kyle explained.
-“Designing the electrical service this way allows the structure to transform the incoming domestic power to the required voltage level on a floor-by-floor basis and simplifies electrical conduit routing, driving cost-effectiveness and simple constructability.”
+“We dedicated a portion of each level as space for the electrical utility company, and that stacks throughout the building,” Kyle explained.
+“This design allows for more efficient electrical distribution to tenants on a floor-by-floor basis.”

-The project was also built for WELL accreditation and set to achieve Hines’ market-leading quality standards with cutting-edge features: UV lights in air handling units that mitigate microbial growth, dual-level air filtration with perimeter foam gaskets to prevent filter bypass, and IoT-Driven C02 monitoring that adjusts outside air filtration based on occupancy.
+The project is also pursuing WELL accreditation and set to achieve Hines’ market-leading quality standards with an extensive package of features: UV lights in air handling units that mitigate microbial growth, dual-level air filtration with perimeter foam gaskets to prevent filter bypass, MERV 16 air filters which effectively capture COVID-19 particles, and CO2 monitoring that adjusts outside air quantity based on occupancy.

 Unparalleled Aesthetics